AsadullahFarooqi/portfolio/content/pages/experience.md

 ## Software Engineer
 **[Siemens](https://www.sw.siemens.com/en-US/), Lahore/Remote**  *Feb 2020 - Present*
-- Working on future of technology, The Edge Computing solutions.
+- Added multiple features in the Edge solution for AWS and Azure using Go, Docker, C.
-- Wrote features for Mentor Embedded IoT Framework MEIF 1.x and MEIF 2.x.
+- Implemented features for Mentor Embedded IoT Framework, wrote docs and design docs.
-- Wrote a testing automation framework using Python for MEIF automated testing.
+- Wrote a complete test automation framework using Python for unit testing.
+Which is integrated internally with Jenkins jobs.
-- Added support in other custom automation frameworks as well.
+- Added features in other automation frameworks using Python.
-- Techs stack in my daily job C, Python, Golang, Docker, Cmake, Make, Bitbake, Linux, etc.
+- The Tech stack in my daily job is Golang, Python, C, Docker, Cmake, Linux, etc.

 ## Python Contractor
 **[TechBay](#), Remote**  *Nov 2020 - Jan 2021*
-- Introduced and implemented(backend) the concept of the vendor in Halidai(Android App).
+- Implemented the vendor feature backend in Halidai App, using Python, Django, MongoDB.
-- The Halidai App was only social media, the vendor concept brought business to the product.
+- The vendor concept in the app brought business to the product.
-- Also wrote the frontend for the vendor panel.
+- Wrote the frontend for the vendor panel where vendors could control their store.
-- Python, Django, Hapi JS, MongoDB, git, are The technologies that I used in my work.
+- Python, Django, Hapi JS, MongoDB, git, are the technologies that I used in my work.

 ## Software Engineer
 **[Punch Group](https://www.punch.cool/), Lahore**  *Dec 2019 - Jan 2020*
-- Worked on a lead generation scraper and skipify.com.
+- Using React JS I implemented the card frontend logic in Skipify.
+- Structured the lead generation code and wrote a web app with UI for the sales team to interact withthe lead generation which automated manual workflow.
-- Optimized the scraper job to reduce the cloud cost by 50%, scrapers would efficiently collect jobs/projects from the most popular sites on the internet and find their poster contacts, and direct them to the sales team to pitch for the projects which brought business.
+- Optimized the lead generation code to reduce the cloud cost by 50%, scrapers would efficiently collect jobs/projects from the most popular sites on the internet find their poster contacts, and direct them to the sales team to pitch for the projects which brought business.
 - The Tech stack I use in my daily work is Python, ReactJS, NextJS, Docker, GraphQL, Shopify-API.

 ## Software Engineer Intern
 **[Maher Inc](https://www.linkedin.com/company/maher-inc/about/), Lahore**  *Dec 2018 - Feb 2019*
-- Fixed front-end bugs on a live website with millions of hits.
-- Wrote front-end and back-end features for live Financial Dashboard, Where the data has to be collected from the selling point.
-After computation and analysis, it would be displayed on a Dashboard explaining analysis on the charts and other statistical tools, from where the future of business had to be decided.
-- Angular JS, React JS, HTML, CSS, Echarts are the technologies that I used for the frontend, and Python, Django, Pandas, Docker are some of the technologies I used for the backend.
+- Fixed UI problems and bugs in Stylemepretty using React JS.
+- Most of my responsibilities were a live financial dashboard.
+So I Added features in the frontend and backend of that dashboard.
+Live data of POS (point of sales) was stored in databases.
+And the dashboard was supposed to help analytics with that POS data understanding.
+The dashboard with technical details charts and statistical tools has to help the analytics to help grow the business.
+My job was to make the dashboard more analytical and provide clean data and details through the dashboard.
+- The Tech stack I use in my daily work is JavaScript, React JS, HTML, CSS, Echart JS, Python, Django, Pandas, Docker, etc.
 - Got promoted to a full-time software engineer role right after my first month of internship and worked as a Software Engineer for 1 month.

 ## Python Instructor
 **[NHIIT](https://networkhome.com.pk/), Multan**  *Dec 2016 - Mar 2017*
 - Taught Python to starters.
 - I attended the CCNA course at NHIIT and learned about networks.
-- It was a short stay in Multan just to spend the winter.

 ## IT Instructor
 **Akbar Computer Academy** ​ Loralai  *Nov 2015 - Mar 2016*
-- Introduced computer tools to students who did not have any experience with computers.
+- Introduced computer tools to students who didn’t have any experience with computers.
 - Taught MS Office, Corel Draw, HTML/CSS and some other stuff.

 # Personal Projects

 ### Teaching Programming

-- Since 2015 I have been teaching free coding and Algorithms to students.
-- I have been teaching C/C++, JavaScript, Python and HTML/CSS.
-- The people of my socity are at the lowest level in the technology So I teach for free to spread the knowledge and to encourage more people of my socity to technology.
+- Mentoring beginners in the CS in my home city.
+My city people are at the lowest level of technology So I teach for free to spread the knowledge and bring more people to tech.

 ### Inventory Web App
-- Inventory web app for wholesalers built with Python, Django, jinja2, MySQL, HTML/CSS, Bootstrap.
+- An Inventory web app for wholesalers built with Python, Django, jinja2, MySQL, HTML/CSS, Bootstrap.
+- The app is supposed to help the client with his daily day-to-day customer's ledgers and accounts.